Quafadas/dedav4s/raw_docs/explanation/plotTargets.md

 ## Gitpod

-Gitpod support is kind of brittle.
+Gitpod support is kind of brittle and needs a little config.
 By default, dedav will attempt to contact port 48485 of a webserver it starts in the pod.
 It will detect the pod address through the gitpod [environment variables](https://www.gitpod.io/docs/environment-variables).

 You may change the port number, by setting the environment variable ```DEDAV_POD_PORT```.
 If it is not set, it's default port is 48485.